DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 The **List** supports several deletion modes listed below.
 Use the [itemDeleteMode](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemDeleteMode) property to set one of the modes.
 In this demo, you can select a deletion mode from the itemDeleteMode drop-down menu under the List.

-- *"static"*
+- *"static"* (default for desktops)
-Click an **X** button next to a list item to delete it.
-This is the default mode for desktops.
+Click an X button next to a list item to delete it.

 - *"slideItem"* (default for iOS)
-Slide list items left to show the **delete** button.
+Slide list items left to show the Delete button.
 In this case, the list item is moved off the canvas.

 - *"swipe"* (default for Android)
  Swipe items to delete them.